 The latest issue of Evolution: Education and Outreach — the new journal aspiring to promote accurate understanding and comprehensive teaching of evolutionary theory for a wide audience — is now available on-line.
-Throughout 2009, the journal will celebrate the life and work of Charles Darwin.
+Taking transitional forms as its theme, the issue positively teems with exciting paleontology.

 A teacher's description of creationism as "superstitious nonsense" was ruled to violate the Establishment Clause of the First Amendment by a federal judge in a decision in C. F. et al. v.
 Capistrano Unified School District et al., issued on May 1, 2009.

 Answers in Genesis and Creation Ministries International have agreed to settle their legal dispute, issuing a joint statement reading, "Each ministry is now focused on its respective mission, having put this dispute behind them."